 Kunsthalle Wien Karlsplatz

-*Reduction: Seniors; disabled persons; the unemployed; apprentices; Berufsvereinigung/ Berufsverband Bildender Künstler; Vienna City Card; art-card; Verband der Kunsthistoriker; Filmarchiv Austria; Annual ticket holders of Museum der Moderne, Kunsthalle Krems, Freundesverein Kunstmuseum Lichtenstein, and Museion Bozen; IG Bildende Kunst; Forum Club Uni Linz; Ö1 Club; Ö1 Intro; ImPulsTanz Workshoppass & ImPulsBringer Card; Gartenbaukino subscribers; Der Standard; Werk X; Alumnis FH Wien der WKW; Filmcasino Club; Family Extra Card; EIKON Card; Tanzquartier Wien Club; Stadt Wien Vorteilsclub; Wiener Linien annual pass/climate ticket
+*Reduction: seniors; persons with disabilities; unemployed persons; apprentices; Berufsvereinigung / Berufsverband Bildender Künstler; Vienna City Card; art-card; Verband der Kunsthistoriker*innen; Filmarchiv Austria; Annual ticket holders of Museum der Moderne Salzburg, Kunsthalle Krems, Freundesverein Kunstmuseum Liechtenstein, and Museion Bozen; IG Bildende Kunst; Forum Club Uni Linz; Ö1 Club; Ö1 Intro; ImPulsTanz Workshoppass & ImPulsBringer Card; Gartenbaukino subscribers; Der Standard; WERKS-ticket; Werk X; alumnis of FH Wien der WKW; Filmcasino Club; Family Extra Card; EIKON Card; Tanzquartier Wien Club; Stadt Wien Vorteilsclub; Wiener Linien annual pass/climate ticket

 Kunsthalle Wien Museumsquartier